 Goa is the ‘Go to’ (get it? sort of?) place in India when it comes to beach holidays.
 The west Indian state has a number of beach resorts on the Arabian Sea and each one offers something a little bit different.
 I read up on all the popular destinations, from package holiday central Calangute to hippy Anjuna, and felt I belonged somewhere in between the two.
 I judged this to be Palolem Beach.

-Palolem is one of the southern beaches in Goa and has one of the longest stretches of sand, a sweeping crescent from which to observe the striking sunsets.
-A mixture of bamboo beach huts and wooden restaurants, torn down and rebuilt each year ready for the summer season according to local law, line the coast and offer a tempting new location for every meal.
+Palolem is one of the southern beaches in Goa and has one of the longest stretches of sand – a sweeping crescent from which to observe the striking sunsets.
+A mixture of bamboo beach huts and wooden restaurants (torn down and rebuilt each summer according to local law) line the coast and offer a tempting new location for every meal.

 We preferred to sunbathe close to our amazing resort (Ciaran’s – more of which later) so that staff could save our towels if cows tried to rest on them while we swam.
 Stray dogs also roam the beach, mostly at night, which means it is a target for fouling from both cows and dogs.
-Ladies are employed to clean and sweep the sand, which they do every morning before the crowds arrive, in a never ending battle with the poop.
+Ladies are employed to clean and sweep the sand, which they do every morning before the crowds arrive, in a never-ending battle with the poop.

 Not bad for an opener I thought.
 She then went on to explain that her husband was one of the lazy ones, that she had to work very hard because he does not.
 She motioned to a scar on her face, ‘from the not nice, lazy husband’, she said.
-What do you want me to buy, said I.
+What do you want me to buy, I replied.